filakhtov/gentoo-use-docs/net-libs/libproxy.md

 This flag should normally be disabled as it is mainly useful for testers, developers or the Gentoo team.

 ### webkit
-Pass the `-DWITH_WEBKIT3=yes` option to the CMake command.
+Pass the `-DWITH_WEBKIT=yes` and `-DWITH_WEBKIT3=yes` option to the CMake command.
 Build and install the `pacrunner_webkit` library - a `libproxy` module that contains the plugin to allow libproxy to interpret PAC (Proxy Auto-Configuration) files using GTK+ webkit engine.

 It is safe to disable the flag.